lr-m/lr-m/README.md

 # 💫 About Me:
 **Hi, I'm Luke!**

-Hi, I’m Luke.
 I work in cyber security and have a background in Computer Science.
 Although I primarily focus on vulnerability research, I also enjoy dabbling in programming, artificial intelligence, and visualisation.

 [I started a blog, check it out :)](https://luke-r-m.github.io/)